robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 apt install ./step-ca_amd64.deb
 ```

-This will installed `/usr/bin/step` and `/usr/bin/step-ca` binaries.
+This will install the `/usr/bin/step` and `/usr/bin/step-ca` binaries.

 ## STEP 3.
 Initialize step-ca

 Once installed, you need to initialize your Certificate Authority.
-To do that you will run this command, as your unprivileged account:
+To do that you will run this command, as your unprivileged `step` account:

 ```bash
 sudo -u step step ca init --ssh --acme --remote-management